-So you want to learn how to play piano by ear?
+So you want to learn piano by ear?
 Perfect – it’s one of the best skills you can develop.

 It allows you to just sit down at a piano and improvise music, or quickly pick up your favorite songs by listening to them.